Memesls/Memesls/README.md

 ## 😶‍🌫️ Sharing Time

-Hello, I'm Rodrigo, an aspiring Data Analyst with a background in International Business and Logistics/Inventory Management.
+Hello, I'm Rodrigo, a Data Analyst with a background in International Business and Logistics/Inventory Management.

 🫡  I'm a self-taught data analyst who can:

-- Query data using SQL.
+- Query data using SQL at an advanced level.
-- Generate reports and perform data analysis using SQL.
+- Generate reports and perform data analysis using SQL, Excel, and/or Power BI.
-- Analyze data and reports using Google Sheets and Excel.
 - Develop dashboards on Power BI or Excel.